Hezbollah asserts role in Lebanon's coronavirus fight

 The Future Movement, a Sunni party led by former prime minister Saad al-Hariri, has distributed food packages.

-Hezbollah’s measures include a call center, three quarantine centers with 170 beds and capacity to scale up to 1,000, and 64 “social committees” to monitor the needs of families hit by the economic fallout, Fadlallah said.
+Hezbollah’s measures include a call centre, three quarantine centres with 170 beds and capacity to scale up to 1,000, and 64 “social committees” to monitor the needs of families hit by the economic fallout, Fadlallah said.

 Additional reporting by Tom Perry and Issam Abdallah; Editing by Tom Perry, William Maclean